Author: Nafeesa Syeed Posted September 14, 2012

 At the root, there's perplexity around the film's purpose.
 Fifty-year-old Abdu Ali Al-Wafi, a geologist, asked: "What is the target of this film?
 Because this film makes clashes between different people."
 Muslims esteem other prophets equally with Muhammad, Al-Wafi said, citing Jesus and Moses.
 "All the prophets are the same," he said.
 He and others wondered why if they respect other traditions they too couldn't fetch respect for their beliefs.

 While some avoided the embassy, outraged throngs did try to make their way in that direction.
-Adjacent to the facade displaying the Hotel Sheraton's name, an overpass was lined with uniformed authorities and weapons trucks, while the opposing overpass was lined with protesters.
+Adjacent to the facade displaying the Hotel Sheraton's name, an overpass was lined with uniformed authorities and weapons trucks, while the opposing overpass was lined with protestors.
 Below hundreds gathered, nearly all men, clasping signs and chanting pro-Prophet slogans.
 Nearby, plumes of black smoke rose into the air from burning tires.
 Some said they were barred from inching any further to the embassy, claiming they had seen armed American soldiers on the roof of the Sheraton.

 The landscape represented differing parties and persuasions, some here said — from former president Ali Abdullah Saleh's Almotamar party to youth of the revolution, out of unity for what they consider an offense against the Prophet.
 In a pink T-shirt, Ali Al-Askari, 25, also donned a green headband wrapping around his forehead, that read, "Only for you O God's Prophet."
 Al-Askari said he had been at the embassy the day before but "never touched anything."
 A well-traveled English teacher at a local language institute, Al-Askari remained angry, saying Americans should respect the Prophet.